GSteve-Paul/Exact/README.md

 Most of the options can just be turned on or off in the main branch of Exact, so no separate branch was made to test out all the options.
 The options that were introduced separately are in the branches:

-- full-weakening
-- no-weaken-superfluous
-- no-weaken-non-implied
+- full-weakening: This branch implements full weakening instead of partial weakening.
+- no-weaken-superfluous: This branch disables superfluous weakening.

 ### Multiply Weaken